christopher5106/christopher5106.github.io/_posts/2016-01-19-computation-power-as-you-need-with-EMR-auto-termination-cluster-example-random-forest-python.markdown

     findBestSplits: 259.45936596
     chooseSplits: 259.178970344

-As you can see, the RFR lasted less than **5 minutes** on 98 instances (instead of a few days on a single computer).
+As you can see, the computation of the random forest regressor lasted less than **5 minutes** on 98 instances (instead of a few days on a single computer).

 **Well done!**